Herschelle Gibbs slams AB de Villiers, says no player is bigger than the game

-Former South African batsman Herschelle Gibbs has criticized AB de Villiers for picking and choosing when to play Test cricket.
-In a post on social media (Twitter), Gibbs replied to Du Plessis’ comments in an article and said, “no captain should put a player on a pedestal”.
-Gibbs also went on to compare de Villiers to legendary all-rounder Jacques Kallis and said that “no player bigger than the game”.
+Former South African batsman Herschelle Gibbs has criticized AB de Villiers for his stance of picking and choosing when to play Test cricket.
+In a post on social media (Twitter), Gibbs, while responding to du Plessis’ recent comments in an article, said, “No captain should put a player on a pedestal”.
+Gibbs also went on to compare de Villiers to former Proteas all-rounder Jacques Kallis and said that “no player is bigger than the game”.

 He also wrote, “Kallis achieved more than AB ever will but he kept on playing and never disrespected the team and the game.remember that.
 Kallis achieved more than AB ever will, played longer than him to..he made his decision to retire on his own not keep anybody hanging.”